DataDog/hiring-engineers/answers.md

 * Any metric from the Integration on your Database with the anomaly function applied.
 * Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

- Python script used to create this dashboard:
+ Python script used to create this dashboard is below.
+Check out the comments in the `graphs` list to see the datadog queries we use to create the graphs above.
   ```python
   from datadog import initialize, api
  import json